oy3o/bing_on_telegram/README.md

 # turn on ai
 /on ai_name
 ```
-**If there are many characters and memories, it is recommended to use number naming**
+- *If there are many characters and memories, it is recommended to use number naming*

-**You can achieve a personalized experience by combining different characters and memories**
+- *You can personalize the experience by combining different characters and memories*

-**For example, the character can be student+sister+magic girl, and the memory can be historical+knowledge+what you have done**
+- *For example, the character can be student+sister+magic girl, and the memory can be historical setting+related knowledge+what you have done*

 ## save and restore a chat